FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 <img src="images/run_img_as_ctr_5.png"> <br>

 In the original terminal window, the `docker run` command has exited and you are able to type commands in that terminal window again.
+If there is any issue in loading the terminal, press Enter.

 <img src="images/run_img_as_ctr_6.png"> <br>

 # Push the image to IBM Cloud Container Registry
 1. The environment should have already logged you into the IBM Cloud account that has been automatically generated for you by the Skills Network Labs environment.
 The following command will give you information about the account you're targeting: